 The Gospel Straight Rye Whiskey is "a full-flavoured, rich in spice, deep and complex whiskey that reveals more of itself as you sip.
 It has a medium body and intensity, perfectly balancing the rye spice and vanilla oak influence."

 The Gospel are one of my favourite distilleries and this would be a welcome addition to the liquor cabinet of an Old Fashioned Lover.
-The Gospel also make a fabulous pre-made Old Fashioned cocktail, and sell Old Fashioned Kits (Straight Rye, Whiskey Bitters and Sugar Blend)
+The Gospel also make a fabulous pre-made Old Fashioned cocktail, and sell Old Fashioned Kits (Straight Rye, Whiskey Bitters and Sugar Blend).

 Brad Thomas Parsons recommends the following Bourbons and Ryes in Bitters: